 - SMS-first, call-on-reply.
 If you genuinely can't staff live dialing, fire the instant SMS automatically and only dial leads who reply.
 Slower, but honest about your constraints — and still beats a next-day email.

-The tradeoff is real: speed-to-lead auto-dial is wasted money if nobody's there to take the routed call.
-Don't buy the workflow before you've committed the seat.
-If your lead flow is lumpy and low (a handful a week), option 3 or even a manual process is fine — I'd rather tell you that than sell you a dialer plan you'll under-use.
+The tradeoff is real: speed-to-lead dialing is wasted money if nobody's there to take the routed call.
+Don't build the workflow before you've committed the seat.
+If your lead flow is lumpy and low (a handful a week), option 3 or even a manual process is fine — I'd rather tell you that than have you staff up for a workflow you'll under-use.

 - Two-way SMS with a conversations inbox.
 The instant text fires, and replies land in-app — and for connected GoHighLevel accounts, in GHL too, mapped per location so agencies keep clients isolated.

-So the SMS and the call originate from the same system reacting to the same lead event.
-No webhook lag, no "did the other tool get the lead yet."
+The text fires off the lead event the moment it lands — no webhook lag on the SMS side — so it warms the contact before your dialer even rings, and it's waiting as a reply path if the call goes unanswered.
 If you want the deeper version of the two-way side — what to automate versus what to keep human — we wrote that up in Two-Way SMS: When to Use It, How to Staff It, What to Automate.

 Quick cost sanity-check

-Say you get 400 new leads a month and run the full cadence: one instant SMS, one follow-up SMS, and an auto-dial.
+Say you get 400 new leads a month and run the full cadence: one instant SMS, one follow-up SMS, and a call.

-So roughly $110/month all-in for one rep covering 400 leads, ignoring the seat you'd be paying for anyway.
+The SMS side is the cheap part: under $20/mo to warm 400 leads before the call.
 If that rep closes even one extra deal a month because they reached people while the lead was hot, the math isn't close.
-For the full per-connect breakdown, see What a Power Dialer Really Costs Per Connect.

 Don't skip the compliance basics